Allergies in Dogs and Cats

 Most allergic cats begin to show signs before they are five years old.
 Any cat can develop allergies, but the condition is more common in purebred cats, particularly the following breeds:

 - Devon Rex

 - Maine Coon

 - Scratching: The feet, face, ears, front legs, and abdomen are most often affected, but scratching all over the body is also common.

 - Scratching can lead to secondary signs of wounds, scabbing, skin and ear infections, hair loss, and scaling.

 - Licking or chewing the paws

 - Rubbing the face and eyes

 Signs of food allergy are similar to those of environmental allergies except there is little variation from one season to another.
 Gastrointestinal signs such as chronic vomiting, diarrhea, belching, and frequent bowel movements also may occur.

 The standard method for determining if food is the cause of the allergy is a diet elimination trial.
-Elimination diets contain a limited number of ingredients and protein sources not typically found in common pet food — and not previously fed to your dog.
-An elimination diet requires determination on the part of the pet owner to tough out six to eight weeks of strict dietary control.
-If the itching resolves on the diet elimination trial, additional foods slowly may be added to the diet while your dog is monitored for itching.
+Elimination diets contain a limited number of ingredients and protein sources not typically found in common pet food — and not previously fed to your pet.
+An elimination diet requires determination on the part of the owner to tough out six to eight weeks of strict dietary control.
+If the itching resolves on the diet elimination trial, additional foods slowly may be added to the diet while your pet is monitored for itching.